Traditionally, brands and marketers have a lot of influence when it comes to Gen Z.

 Why is inclusive marketing important for customers?

 Put yourself in Gen Z’s shoes for a minute: you’re about to start college, and are pretty nervous.
-You want to make a good [impression] on your new roommates, and are ready for a week of non-stop social occasions and wild antics.
-You want to make an impression, but to do that, you need at least one new outfit.
+You want to make a good impression on your new roommates, and are ready for a week of non-stop social occasions and wild antics.
+You want to make an impact, but to do that, you need at least one new outfit.
 But scrolling for outfits has proved fruitless – no one looks like you.
 They don’t share your physical features, or perhaps no model is the same size as you.
 So you move on to another brand – after all, why would you buy from a brand that doesn’t represent you?

 And this, people, is why diverse and inclusive campaigns are so important.